ForgeRock/forgeops/cluster/addons/prometheus/README.md

         secretUser: cHJvbWV0aGV1cw==        # username in base64 encode if required
         secretPassword: cHJvbWV0aGV1cw==        # password in base64 encode if required
     ```

-* The default scope for Prometheus is to scrape all namespaces configured in values.yaml like this:
+  * The default scope for Prometheus is to scrape all namespaces configured in
+the ``values.yaml`` file, like this:

     ```
     namespaceSelectorStrategy: any
     ```

-  If you want to limit this scope, you can define a list of namespace, for example:
+  * If you want to limit this scope, you can define a list of namespaces.
+For
+example:

     ```
     namespaceSelectorStrategy: selection
     namespaceSelector: